Valmar33/no_gfx_api/readme.md

 ### Slang Shading Language

 [Slang](https://shader-slang.org/) comes bundled with Vulkan SDK so you probably already have `slangc` installed.
 Slang has plugins for various IDEs, including a language server.
-Make sure to include the `shared.slang` file in your shader.
-Make sure to compile your shaders with
-`-fvk-use-scalar-layout -force-glsl-scalar-layout` flags!
-Also make sure you have recent enough Vulkan SDK otherwise you might get validation errors from [this issue](https://github.com/shader-slang/slang/issues/8902).
+Make sure you have recent enough Vulkan SDK otherwise you might get validation errors from [this issue](https://github.com/shader-slang/slang/issues/8902).
 Look at `examples/build_shaders_slang.bat` for an example of how to build shaders with Slang.

 Using Slang with no_gfx_api is easy, you define your structs to match your CPU structs and then use the `GraphicsPipelineData` and `ComputePipelineData` to access your data like so.